harupy/pytest-lineno/README.md

 # pytest-lineno

-A pytest pluging to show the line numbers of test functions.
+A pytest plugin to show the line numbers of test functions.

 ## Installation